Recreational freshwater fishing licences

 Online

-Freshwater fishing licences can be purchased online through the e-Licensing System.
+Freshwater fishing licences can be bought online.

 Scheduled maintenance may limit access to the e-Licensing system on Sunday mornings from 5 am to 11 am PT (6 am to noon MT).